 Named as the Best New Restaurant at the 2024 James Beard Awards, Dakar NOLA is a culinary journey to West Africa right in the heart of New Orleans.
 Led by the visionary Chef Serigne Mbaye, this restaurant brings the vibrant and bold flavors of Senegal to life.
 The menu is a dynamic mix of traditional recipes and modern techniques, offering dishes that are rich in culture and flavor.
 Dakar NOLA isn’t just a meal; it’s an experience that will leave your taste buds dancing.

 One of the most famous dining establishments in New Orleans, Commander’s is loved by both visitors and locals.
-With many James Beard Awards, as well as many other accolades, the restaurant became a culinary legend under the late Ella Brennan and has carried on to continued success under Ella’s daughter Ti and her niece Lally.
+With many James Beard Awards, as well as many other accolades, the restaurant became a culinary legend under the late Ella Brennan and has carried on to continued success under daughter Ti and niece Lally.

-Also located in the Four Seasons, Louisiana-native Chef Donald Link’s Chemin à la Mer epitomizes the idea of a meal with a view.
+Located in the Four Seasons, Louisiana-native Chef Donald Link’s Chemin à la Mer epitomizes the idea of a meal with a view.
 Alongside its gorgeous interior and unique marble bar, the restaurant boasts a panoramic window with a view of the Mississippi River.
 This view is only complimented by Link’s culinary experience, which combines the many culinary influences of Louisiana with French techniques and Caribbean flavors to create a truly special meal.
 Best of all, Chemin à la Mer serves breakfast, lunch, and dinner, and is also home to an oyster bar.

 Inside of the quirky-yet-elegant Hotel Saint Vincent, San Lorenzo focuses on coastal Italian cuisine with New Orleans flair.
 May we suggest the lobster bucatini?
 Pop in for drinks before or after dinner at the hotel’s Paradise Lounge, and take in the vistas of charming Magazine Street.